Purpose

 |

-| ALTER [COLUMN] {SET DEFAULT const_value | DROP DEFAULT} | Changes the default value of a column. | |
+| ALTER [COLUMN] {SET DEFAULT const_value | DROP DEFAULT} | Modifies the default value of a column. | |

-| CHANGE [COLUMN] | Changes the column name and definition.
-You can increase the column length only for specific character data types, such as VARCHAR, VARBINARY, and CHAR. |
+| CHANGE [COLUMN] | Modifies the column name and column definition.
+Only the length of specific character data types (VARCHAR, VARBINARY, CHAR, etc.) can be increased. |

 |